Edwin Lutyens: Works

 Lutyens also refurbished Lindisfarne Castle for its wealthy owner.

-One of Lutyens' smaller works, but considered one of his masterpieces, is The Salutation, a house in Sandwich, Kent, England.
+One of Lutyens's smaller works, but considered one of his masterpieces, is The Salutation, a house in Sandwich, Kent, England.
 Built in 1911–1912 with a 3.7 acre garden, it was commissioned by Henry Farrer, one of three sons of Sir William Farrer.

+Lutyens heavily influenced Sigurd Frosterus when he designed Vanajanlinna Manor in Finland.

-He was knighted in 1918 and elected a Royal Academician in March 1920.
+He was knighted for his work at New Delhi in 1918 and elected a Royal Academician in March 1920.
 In 1924, he was appointed a member of the newly created Royal Fine Art Commission, a position he held until his death.

-While work continued in New Delhi, Lutyens received other commissions including several commercial buildings in London and the British Embassy in Washington, DC.
+While work continued in New Delhi, Lutyens received other commissions including several commercial buildings in London and the Embassy of the United Kingdom in Washington, D.C..

 In 1924 he completed the supervision of the construction of what is perhaps his most popular design: Queen Mary's Dolls' House.
 This four-storey Palladian villa was built in 1/12 scale and is now a permanent exhibit in the public area of Windsor Castle.
 It was not conceived or built as a plaything for children; its goal was to exhibit the finest British craftsmanship of the period.